 And the best thing about duck prosciutto?
 It’s probably the easiest charcuterie project you can undertake.
 It is where you should start if you are a beginner.

 Hunters, take note: Most wild ducks are too small to do this justice.
-But mallards, canvasbacks, redheads and pintails work, and I find that Canada and specklebelly geese work even better.
+But mallards, canvasbacks, redheads and pintails are OK.
+I find that Canada and specklebelly geese work even better.
 Non-hunters, buy breasts from Muscovy or moulard ducks, or use goose breasts.

 I do not wrap my duck prosciutto in cheesecloth for hanging, as many do.
 Some people prefer this because they say it helps keep the meat moist.
 I prefer to achieve this through proper humidity control.
 If you plan on hanging your duck for only a few weeks, go ahead and use cheesecloth, as it makes the breast easier to hang.